-Want to hang string lights over your backyard or patio, but not sure how?
-Learn how with this comprehensive guide!
+Learn how to hang outdoor string lights over your deck, patio, or backyard with this comprehensive guide.

 Who doesn’t love a backyard party under glowing string lights on a warm Summer’s evening?

 But figuring out how and where to hang the lights, which type to buy, and how many you need can get a little complicated.
 It will all boil down to what you have that you can attach the lights to.

 This guide will tell you everything you need to know and link to the best DIY tutorials for each situation.

 If you’re in the early planning phases for your outdoor lighting project, this post will give you some great inspiration.

 Bottom line, these are the best and most durable string lights around.
 They’re LED, heavy-duty, and will last for many years.
 If you want to keep your lights up year-round, intend to use them for several years in a row, or are using them for some kind of commercial application, these are your best bet.

 I’ve had these high-quality lights over my patio (above) for the past four years, and never had any problems with them.
 I will note that I take them down for the winter months, since we get freezing temperatures and some serious wind storms here in Seattle.

 Best Places to Use Industrial LED String Lights

 - spanning a long distance between trees, posts, or buildings